 Spring-run Chinook salmon are anadromous, meaning, they begin their lifecycle in fresh water before migrating out to the ocean.
 There, juvenile salmon mature for several years in salt water before returning as adults to their natal rivers and streams to complete their lifecycle by spawning before they die.

-“Given the record-high number of returns this year, we’re hopeful that we surpass the 2019 record for redds this summer,” added Burgess.
+“Given the record-high number of returns this year, we’re hopeful that we surpass the 2019 record for redds this fall,” added Burgess.

-The spring-run migration is expected to wind down by early June.
-As is their lifecycle, the salmon will hold in Reach 1 until September when spawning will commence, with the emerging generation expected in November before outmigrating to the ocean in spring.
+Return spring-run monitoring for this year concluded on June 5.
+As is their lifecycle, the salmon currently in the river will hold in Reach 1 until September when spawning will commence, with the emerging generation expected in November before outmigrating to the ocean in spring 2026.
+Stay tuned for Program updates about the upcoming spawning season!

 Watch a video of our trap and haul operations for spring-run Chinook returns below!